(to the tune of Hello Dolly)

 8 March 2023: Most of us are acquainted with the Ides of March which transpires annually on March 15th and coincides with the first full moon of the month.
 That date is forever associated with the assassination of Julius Caesar by senators hoping to preserve the Roman Republic.
 In 2013, the city of Omaha, Nebraska declared the Eve of The Ides of March (March 14th) National Reuben Sandwich Day.
 It’s a day that should be marked in any sandwich and meat lover’s calendar.
 It’s certainly a day some of us (Roberto, are you reading this?) will surely celebrate with a Reuben or two.

-It’s long been my contention that the Albuquerque’s has only four Reuben sandwiches worth celebrating: My Mom’s (and only on some “Throwback Thursdays”), The Farmacy, 2G’s Bistro and Vinaigrette.
+It’s long been my contention that the Albuquerque’s has only three Reuben sandwiches worth celebrating: My Mom’s (available only on some “Throwback Thursdays”), The Farmacy, and Vinaigrette.
 Add the Hello Reuben (lean corned beef or turkey, sauerkraut, melted Swiss and Hello Deli dressing piled on grilled rye) to that esteemed list.
 This is a sandwich as good as you’ll find in the metropolitan area, each component a compliment to the others.
 The slightly tangy sauerkraut pairs beautifully with the sweet Hello Deli dressing which serves as a magnificent foil to the salty, lean corned beef.
 Lynn did remind me it would have been better with double meat (or preferably double the number of sandwiches).